ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-optional-services.md

 HCX™ is not being used for DR services, and so no HCX migration to the NSX-T instance is expected.
 HCX can be used as a migration tool.
 In this case, the NSX-T instance must be ordered with HCX.

-## Zerto
+## {{site.data.keyword.hpe-zerto}}
 {: #v2t-optionalservices-zerto}

-It is recommended that Zerto is deployed with the {{site.data.keyword.vcf-auto-short}} with NSX-T instance and that new site pairing is configured along with the required protection configuration.
+It is recommended that {{site.data.keyword.hpe-zerto}} is deployed with the {{site.data.keyword.vcf-auto-short}} with NSX-T instance and that new site pairing is configured along with the required protection configuration.

 ## IBM Spectrum Protect Plus
 {: #v2t-optionalservices-spp}